 Henson’s Journals run to 101 volumes, covering his life from 12 May 1885, when he was 21 years old, to 7 April 1947, six months before his death aged 84.
 It is not known whether he had made any previous attempts to keep a journal.
 Nevertheless, the surviving journals emphasise the salience of this literary genre in Victorian and Edwardian Britain: Charles Darwin, Arthur Benson, General Gordon, Virginia Woolf, Beatrice Webb, W.R.
 Inge, and Queen Victoria all kept private journals, providing much insight into themselves, their activities, and their milieux.

 The early Journals.
-The first three volumes centre on Henson’s experiences in Birkenhead, the first volume commencing a month after his arrival.
-Henson spent six months in the Merseyside town, from May to September 1885, as the paid companion of Lyle Rathbone, the unambitious son of the shipping merchant and Liberal MP, William Rathbone.
-The position was almost certainly arranged through Henson’s tutor at Oxford, Edward Watson, who had recently become ordained and had been appointed curate at Holy Trinity Church, Birkenhead.
-As a civic leader as well as a politician, Rathbone kept abreast of ecclesiastical appointments and, as volume one of Henson’s Journal makes clear, was able to influence them.
+The first three volumes centre on Henson’s experiences in Birkenhead, the first volume commencing shortly after his arrival in May 1885.
+Henson spent the following five months on the Wirral as the paid companion of Lyle Rathbone, the unambitious son of the shipping merchant and Liberal MP, William Rathbone.
+The position was arranged through Sidney Ball, fellow of St John’s College, Oxford, who had earlier served as Lyle’s tutor and had remained in contact with the family.
+From the Journal, it would appear that Ball had acted in consultation with Robert Raper, founder of what later became the Oxford careers service.
+Henson joined his former tutor at Oxford, Edward Watson, who had recently been ordained and had been appointed curate at Holy Trinity Church, Birkenhead.

 Reasons for starting a journal.